gabbi143/Jeepney-Game/README.md

 - Has some minor bugs.
-- Always keep track of your Gasolime.
+- Always keep track of your Gasoline.
 Every time you pickup a passenger the gasoline depletes.

-You can also customize the starting money and the gas of the game.
+You can also customize the starting money and the gas of the game and the passengers.